-Occasionally on the site I like to profile real life dividend millionaires.
-The cases that I find most interesting are those drawn from the lower and middle-income brackets: folks like Margaret Dickson, Paul Navone, Ronald Read and Anne Scheiber.
-The case of Agnes Plumb is a slightly different one, but before I get on to that let’s start with some background.
-Plumb passed way in October of 1995 at the age of 88.
-If my math is correct then that puts her date of birth at some point in 1907.
-Like many of our millionaire investors she never married or had any children, and she lived in the same house in Studio City, California for almost sixty years.
+A little library of dividend millionaire case studies is starting to build up on the site.
+The ones I find most interesting cover folks from the lower and middle-income brackets – the likes of Margaret Dickson, Paul Navone, Ronald Read and Anne Scheiber.
+The latest one – the story of Agnes Plumb – is slightly different, but let’s start with some background info before getting on to that.
+Plumb passed away in October of 1995 at the age of 88.
+If my math is correct, that puts her date of birth at some point in 1907.
+Like many of our millionaire investors, Agnes Plump never married or had any children.
+She also lived in the same house in Studio City, California for almost sixty years.

-There are two things that make Agnes Plumb’s case special.
-The first is that we are dealing with intergenerational wealth creation.
-The folks I’ve mentioned before literally started with nothing: the portfolios they amassed were built up during the course of single, albeit fairly long, lifetimes.
-In this case, our millionaire actually inherited assets from her father.
-If you’ve ever wondered about passing stock down – to a child, grandchild, niece/nephew, whoever, then read on to see how crazy it could get.
+Now, there are two things that make Agnes Plumb’s case special.
+First, and unlike the folks mentioned before, we are dealing with intergenerational wealth creation here.
+It looks like our millionaire actually inherited assets from her father.
+If you have ever wondered about passing stock down to a child, grandchild, niece/nephew or whoever, then read on to see how crazy it could get.

 The second point is really staggering: it looks like we are dealing with a single equity investment and nothing else.
 In the previous cases we would often see dozens of assets in their portfolios.
-Not just stocks either, but bonds and other asset classes as well.
-In Plumb’s case we apparently have one single stock and that’s pretty much it it.
-As for the identity of this stock, it is stodgy old Kellogg Company (NYSE: K).
+And not just stocks either, but bonds and other asset classes too.
+In Plumb’s case we apparently have one single stock and that is pretty much it.
+As for the identity of this stock, it is stodgy old Kellogg Company.

-I had a quick look at Kellogg’s dividend history before starting this piece.
-It turns out that when she died Kellogg’s annual dividend was running at seventy-five cents per share (split adjusted).
-Call that 19 cents per share each quarter.
-Now, since Agnes actually held the physical Kellogg paper certificates this almost certainly meant that she was also being mailed physical dividend checks.
-Imagine opening your mailbox to find a check worth nearly $500,000 with your name on it.
+I had a quick look at the company’s dividend history before starting this piece.
+The firm’s annual dividend was running at 75¢ per share (split adjusted) when she died.
+Call that 19¢ per share each quarter.
+Now, Agnes actually held the physical Kellogg share certificates.
+That almost certainly meant that she was also being mailed physical dividend checks.
+Imagine opening your mailbox to find a check worth nearly $500k with your name on it.
 That was happening to Agnes Plumb every three months and hardly anybody even knew about it.

-Unfortunately I’m not sure when the Plumb family first acquired their Kellogg stock.
-What I do know is that since 1950 Kellogg has increased its annual dividend by 9% per annum on average.
+Unfortunately, I am not sure when the Plumb family first acquired their Kellogg stock.
+What I do know is that Kellogg has increased its annual dividend by 9% per annum on average since 1950.
 Since 1960, the comparable figure is 8.5%.
-Since 1970 it is 8%.
-I’m sure you can see the trend here.
-The point is not that Kellogg will repeat this remarkable story of wealth creation, but as Phil Fisher remarked: “If the job has been correctly done when a common stock is purchased, the time to sell it is – almost never”.
+Since 1970, it is 8%.
+I am sure you can see the trend here.
+The point is not that Kellogg will repeat this remarkable story of wealth creation, but as Phil Fisher remarked: “If the job has been correctly done when a common stock is purchased, the time to sell it is almost never”.